-Whether it’s generating 15 digit passwords, encrypting your computer devices, or setting up mobile office cameras, we compiled a comprehensive security checklist for you to improve your law firm’s security and keep your clients information safe.
+Whether it’s generating 15-digit passwords, encrypting your computer devices, or setting up mobile office cameras, we compiled a comprehensive law firm cybersecurity checklist to make sure you firm covers all its bases when protecting sensitive information.

 1. Protect your passwords using LastPass